 Espaço 20

-This fun beachside bar is where we spent the majority of our day at Praia Nova, as it’s located right along the promenade.
+Espaço 20 is a fun beachside bar where we spent the majority of our day at Praia Nova.
+It has a prime location right along the promenade.
 This is one of my favorite spots on my guide to Lisbon.

-At one point in the day, it started to drizzle, and the hosts were kind enough to escort us under a covered cabana.
+At one point in the day, it started to drizzle, and the hosts were kind enough to move us under a covered cabana.

 They don’t have a website, only a facebook page, but you can head to their Instagram page if you want to see photos of their menu options.